ncachanosky/econ-lecture-notes/content/econometrics/05_Hypothesis_Testing/Section 1.md

 ### Test-statistics and critical values

 The hypothesis test produces a value that is compared with a threshold that serves as the decision rule of whether to accept or reject the null hypothesis.
 For instance, let the threshold to reject the null that $\phi = 0$ is 10.
 Then, if the difference (in absolute value) between $\hat{\phi}$ and $\phi$ is more than 10, we reject the null and assume that $\phi \neq 0$.
-But, if the difference is 10, then according to our decision rule the difference is not enough to conclude, with a degree of confidence, that $\phi =neq 0$.
+But, if the difference is 10 or less, then according to our decision rule the difference is not enough to conclude, with a degree of confidence, that $\phi \neq 0$.
+In this case we **fail to reject $H_0$**.

 How is the threshold level decided?
 In two steps.
 The **first** one is the desired probability of having a Type I error; this probability is usually denoted as $\alpha$.
 The **second** one is obtaining the value of the threshold from the probability distribution of the estimation.
 Use the chosen value of $\alpha$ to get the value that, in the probability distribution of $\hat{\phi}$, would produce a probability of $\alpha$.
 Let $f(\hat{\phi})$ denote the probability distribution of $\hat{\phi}$ and $\phi_C$ the critical (threshold) value.
 Then: $f(|\phi|>|\phi_C|) = \alpha$.